Title of Position: Deputy Director of Clinical Practice

 - Ability to manage and administer multiple staff and projects simultaneously.

-- Ability to establish and maintain effective working relationships with committee chairs, members, and professionals from organizations with which the AACAP is associated or needs to become better acquainted.
+- Ability to develop and maintain effective working relationships with AACAP committee chairs, members, and professionals from outside organizations with which the AACAP is associated or needs to become better acquainted.

 - Ability to communicate effectively, concisely, and clearly both in writing and in public speaking.